ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 An Admin can Deactivate or Decommission a Machine through the Admin Portal.

 Deactivation refers to a temporary shut down while Decommission refers to a permanent shut down of the Machine.
 Decommissioning a Machine also automatically deactivates the Machine.
+In cases, where a Machine is mapped to any Center, the portal won't allow the Admin to decommission such a Machine.

-Another difference between Deactivated and Decommissioned Machine is that a Deactivated Machine can later be Activated through Admin Portal after a period as required by the country.
+Difference between Deactivated and Decommissioned Machine is that a Deactivated Machine can later be Activated through Admin Portal after a period as required by the country.
 But a Decommissioned Machine cannot be bought into commission again as decommission refers to a permanent shutdown.
 To reactivate such a Machine (if decommissioned by mistake), the Admin must directly update the database through the back-end scripts.

 #### 5.2.5 Map/Un-map/Re-map Machine to a Center [**[↑]**](#table-of-contents)
 Admin portal allows an Admin to map Machines to a Center.
 This mapping specifies as to which Center the Machine will be used in.
 A Machine can only be mapped to a Center which belongs under the Machines’ Administrative Zone.